 As described previously the Universe is expanding.
 The further away an object is the faster it is receding from us.

 There is a clear relationship between the recessional velocity and the distance of a galaxy.
 This relationship is known as Hubble’s Law and is written as

 v = HoD

 - v is the velocity an object is moving away from us

 - Ho is a constant known as the Hubble constant.
 If v is measured in kilometres per second and D is in megaparsecs (Mpc) (1 Mpc =3.26 million light years) then Ho is approximately 70 km/s per Mpc.
 The Hubble constant measures how fast the Universe is expanding.
 In reality, the Hubble constant changes over time (it is generally believed to be decreasing) and so is more correctly called the Hubble parameter H(t).
 The Hubble constant is the value of the Hubble parameter today.
 However, the current rate of change of the Hubble constant is very small.
 It will take hundreds of millions of years to fall by 1% from its current value.

-Assuming that Hubble’s law is valid at all distances, at a separation from us of more than 4,300 Mpc (or 14 billion light years) a galaxy will be receding at a velocity greater than 300 000 km/s which is the speed of light.
+Assuming that Hubble’s law is valid at all distances (i.e at all times in the past), at a separation from us of more than 4,300 Mpc (or 14 billion light years) a galaxy will be receding at a velocity greater than 300 000 km/s which is the speed of light.
 In which case any light it emitted today could never reach us.
 The Hubble sphere is an imaginary sphere centred on the Earth of radius 4,300 Mpc.
 If the Hubble parameter didn’t change over time, we could only see objects which emitted light today located inside the Hubble sphere.

-The event horizon is the largest proper distance from us from which light emitted now will reach us at some point in the future.
+However the Hubble parameter is changing over time, so we need to consider a further type of horizon, the event horizon.
+This is the largest proper distance from us from which light emitted now will reach us at some distance time in the far future.